 I hadn’t even heard of the term “sinking funds” a year ago, so I coined my own term for it.
 I have done quite well with this – as my intentions were not to use my credit card for the likes of hen parties and concert tickets which I have managed to achieve.
 I just wish there was more in the bank to show for it – but after 3 hen parties, 3 weddings, my own 40th birthday and several friend’s 40ths in 2018 it’s no wonder I’m back at square one with zero savings!
 But I have some great memories and no extra debt to show for it – result!

 Next year I intend to set up several sinking funds using the handy feature on my Starling bank app so I can take control of my savings and ensure buying concert tickets doesn’t mean I don’t have enough left for my car’s MOT!

-- Save for Christmas using Plum
+- Sort my Christmas finances using Plum

 Another big tick for this one – if you’ve never heard of Plum then check out my post about it here.

-Over the course of the year Plum managed to save just over £450.00 for me without me even noticing which is no mean feat on a part time wage where almost every penny is accounted for.
+Over the course of the year Plum managed to set aside just over £450.00 for me without me even noticing which is no mean feat on a part time wage where almost every penny is accounted for.
 It meant I could pay for Christmas without feeling the pinch and so I intend to do the same this year.
 My lifetime savings with it since April 2017 are £965.04, which is an amazing amount considering it is all just loose change skimmed off my balance without me noticing!

 What else did I achieve in 2018?